Ares I-X: Crew Module / Launch Abort System Simulator (CM/LAS Simulator)

 At the top of the Ares I-X flight test vehicle was a combined Orion crew module and launch abort system simulator, resembling the structural and aerodynamic characteristics of Ares I. The full-scale crew module (CM) is approximately 16 ft in diameter and 7 ft tall, while the launch abort system (LAS) is 46 ft long.

 The CM/LAS simulator was built with high fidelity to ensure that its hardware components accurately reflect the shape and physical properties of the models used in computer analyses and wind tunnel tests.
 This precision enables NASA to compare CM/LAS flight performance with preflight predictions with high confidence.
-The CM/LAS simulator also helps verify analysis tools and techniques needed to further develop Ares I.

 Ares I-X flight data were collected with sensors throughout the vehicle, including approximately 150 sensors in the CM/LAS simulator that recorded thermal, aerodynamic, acoustic, vibration and other data.
 Data were transmitted to the ground via telemetry and also stored in the First Stage Avionics Module (FSAM), located in the empty fifth segment.

 Aerodynamic data collected from sensors in the CM/LAS contribute to measurements of vehicle acceleration and angle of attack.
 How the tip of the rocket slices through the atmosphere is important because that determines the flow of air over the entire vehicle.

 The CM/LAS splashed down in the ocean along with the upper-stage simulator (USS) after the boost phase of the mission.

 This simulator was designed and built by a government-industry team at Langley Research Center in Virginia.
 It was flown to Kennedy Space Center by C-5 transport and was the last piece of hardware stacked onto the rocket in the Vehicle Assembly Building.